aj-vicens/contact_me/contact_me.md

 ## Secure Messaging

 There are a variety of ways to call me directly, each with its own level of anonymity (or lackthereof).
-My direct number is:
+My direct number:

 `412.997.8575`